With 2018 reaching its denouement, we felt it necessary to turn back and have a flashback of the year’s most note-worthy rebranding projects.

 12. Dunkin Donuts Aka Dunkin’

 Maintaining the portfolio of making the finest donuts since 1950, the transition of the brand from Dunkin Donuts to Dunkin’ freaked many people out.
-The new logo features same old rounded typeface contrasted in orange and pink hues with a more minimalistic approach.
+The coffee-shop logo features same old rounded typeface contrasted in orange and pink hues with a more minimalistic approach.

 According to a press release by Dunkin’s, the objective behind eliminating the “Donuts” to increase their footfall in the daytime too.
 Many Twitteratis don’t see the name change move making any difference to the brand; they have posted some uproarious reactions on Twitter.